Dude Ranch (album): Recording and production

 The band were afforded more time to record than previous endeavors, and were listening to music such as Jawbreaker, Bad Religion and Lagwagon, which influenced the album.
 For production duties, the band worked with Mark Trombino, who provided additional piano and keyboards on Dude Ranch.
-The trio picked him based on his work he had done on Jimmy Eat World's Static Prevails (1996).
+The band were initially slated to record with another producer, but picked Trombino because of his familiarity with the studio itself, his major-label know-how, and the work he had done on Jimmy Eat World's Static Prevails (1996).
+The band first met Trombino through their friendship with San Diego punk band Fluf.
 The group spent time trying to amuse Trombino, to no avail.
 Hoppus' sister, Anne Hoppus, described Trombino as very quiet during the sessions.
 Trombino, in a retrospective piece about the album, mentioned that he was "excited, but also nervous and intimidated.
-I felt weird that there were these guys who had sold way more records than I had ever sold and I'm sitting in the producer’s chair telling them what to do."
+I felt weird that there were these guys who had sold way more records than I had ever sold and I'm sitting in the producer's chair telling them what to do."
 Dude Ranch was recorded at Big Fish Studios in Rancho Santa Fe, California in December 1996.
 Big Fish was a converted guesthouse which had just survived a wildfire months before.
 However, the gloomy atmosphere did not faze Blink-182 at all, and what was a tragedy to local individuals became fodder for jokes for the group.
 Bassist Mark Hoppus had just bought a new video camera and he filmed stunts with guitarist Tom DeLonge on the burnt landscape in spare time.
 Despite this, Trombino was impressed by their work ethic: "They were the most business-centric band I'd ever seen at that point.
 They had their shit together."